AccelByte/session-dsm-grpc-plugin-go/README.md

    CL --- SV
 ```

-`AccelByte Gaming Services` (AGS) features can be customized with
+`AccelByte Gaming Services` (AGS) features can be customized using
 `Extend Override` apps.
-An `Extend Override` app is a `gRPC server` which
+An `Extend Override` app is a gRPC server which
 contains one or more custom functions which can be called by AGS
-instead of the default functions.
+instead of its default functions.

 ## Overview

-This repository serves as a template project for an `Extend Override`
+This repository provides a project template to create an `Extend Override`
 app for `session dsm grpc plugin server` written in `Go`.
-You can clone this repository
+It includes an example of how the
-and start implementing custom functions which can then be called by AGS.
+custom functions can be implemented.
+It also includes the essential

-By using this repository as a template project, you will get the recommended
+gRPC server authentication and authorization to ensure security.
+Additionally,
-authentication and authorization implemented out-of-the-box.
-You will also get
+it comes with built-in instrumentation for observability, ensuring that metrics,
-some instrumentation for observability so that metrics, traces, and
+traces, and logs are available upon deployment.

-logs will be available when the app is deployed.
+You can clone this repository to begin developing your own `Extend Override`

-As an example to get you started, this template project contains sample
+app for `session dsm grpc plugin server`.
+Simply modify this project by implementing
-custom functions for session dsm grpc plugin payloads.
+your own logic for the custom functions.

 ## Prerequisites